Raw sewage flows into the waterways in Berlin and many other cities on a regular basis. Some are doing more about it

 Politicians are not well informed on the issue.
-At a recent hearing, the speaker for environment for a progressive party asked if we could just tear out the whole sewer system and replace it.
+At a recent hearing of the Berlin legislature, the speaker for environment for a progressive party asked if we could just tear out the whole sewer system and replace it.
 When an alleged environmental expert in such an important role asks a question like that, in 2021, you have a serious problem.
 The city council should have cleared up this point thirty years ago, because no large city has ever has replaced their entire CSO system and never will.
 For Berlin it would cost many billions – I’d guess 20 to 50 billion – and would take something like 50 years.
 For comparison, it took Portland, a much smaller city, thirty years and several billion dollars to reduce their CSOs using a variety of methods such as retrofitted structures – but not a complete replacement of the system.

 The antiquated sewer system is called a combined system because it collects both stormwater from the streets and wastewater from kitchens, bathrooms and industry into one combined pipe system that leads to the treatment plants.
 The catch is that the system has overflow pipes that serve as safety valves when rainfall overloads the system.
 The overflow pipes carry the combined rainwater and raw sewage directly into the rivers and lakes.
 The consequences for water quality and the health of rivers, lakes and oceans are devastating.

 Farmers could see where this was going

 Combined sewers were acceptable 100 years ago, before there was much concern over water pollution.
 Further, the overflows are more common now than they were originally.
 One reason is that the rate of sealing over the land’s surface with pavement has grown continually for a century and shows few signs of slowing down.
 As a result, whenever it rains, more rainwater enters the system than it used to, instead of soaking into the soil.